bchuh/FancyPantsAStar/Compiled versions/README.md

 A Complied click-and-run version
-Note: Remenber to download all the files below and put them into the same folder.
+Note: Remenber to download all the files & sub-folders in the folder above and make sure they are in one main folder.